Get Help Today(855) 593-1695

 - Stomach and muscle cramps

 If you or someone you know is misusing Halcion and developing dependence, it is important to get help immediately.
 There are rehab centers all throughout the country that support people who are striving to overcome dependence on Benzodiazepines.
 A treatment program for Halcion dependence will most likely involve detox, medication, and therapy.
-If you’re ready to take the first step forward, please contact a dedicated treatment specialist today to learn more about the many options for rehab.
+If you’re ready to take the first step forward, please contact a treatment provider.

 What are you struggling with?